HEALTHCARE COST AND UTLIZATION PROJECT HCUP

 (B) Has a population of more than 35,000, but does not have more than 100 licensed hospital beds and is not located in an area that is delineated as an urbanized area by the United States Bureau of the Census; and

 These exemptions apply primarily to smaller rural public hospitals and, as a result, these facilities are less likely to be included in the sampling frame than other Texas hospitals.
-While the number of hospitals omitted appears sizable, those available for the KID include more than 90% of inpatient discharges from Texas universe hospitals because excluded hospitals tended to have relatively few discharges.
+While the number of hospitals omitted appears sizable, those available for the KID include over 96% of inpatient discharges from Texas universe hospitals because excluded hospitals tended to have relatively few discharges.

 Beginning with the 2000 KID, pediatric discharges were defined as having an age at admission of 20 or less.
 This differs from the 1997 KID, which included discharges with an admission age of 18 or less.
 Discharges with missing, invalid, or inconsistent ages were excluded.

 The overall design objective was to select a sample of pediatric discharges that accurately represents the target universe of U.S. community, non-rehabilitation hospitals.
 Moreover, this sample was to be geographically dispersed, yet drawn exclusively from hospitals in States that participate in HCUP and agree to contribute to the KID.